 I am also heavily involved with our community theater; performing, directing, designing sets, and building costumes.
 Much of my life is spent in creation and artistic pursuits, and so I decided to step into the challenging world of creating fine craft as a living.

 I started The Wandering Vine in late 2002.
 My studio is located in my home.
-I am a full-time professional weaver, this is my living.
+I am a full-time professional weaver.
 I work on a 45", 4 harness Schact floor loom.
 My concentration is in creating clothing for women and men.
 I design and weave my own yardage, and tailor the yardage myself.
 My garment designs are original patterns I designed myself or are based on traditional garment shapes.

 I spend much time experimenting with the interplay of color and weave structure.
 I do a great deal of my own dyeing in both cottons and wools so that I have more control over the way the color is laid into a garment.

 My work can be seen at various fine craft shows and fiber festivals throughout Pennsylvania, New York, Maryland, and Ohio.
 I have won numerous awards for my work, including artistic excellence at the Three Rivers Arts Festival in Pittsburgh, PA and Best Craft in Show at the Quaker Arts Festival in Orchard Park, NY.
 I am a member of the Pennsylvania Guild of Craftsmen and was awarded master craftsman status in that organization in April, 2006.